emipa606/DestroyedCity/README.md

 ![Image](https://i.imgur.com/NOW7jU1.png)

-Mod that adds more destroyed buildings, adds a custom difficulty that increases the raid population growth rate and lowers their health, adds two new floor blocks "Road and Sidewalk, and increased ore and plant vegetation.
+Mod that adds more destroyed buildings, adds a custom difficulty that increases the raid population growth rate and lowers their health, adds two new floor blocks &quot;Road and Sidewalk, and increased ore and plant vegetation.

 Update 1.31
 -added a few new items to map gen